ibbles/LearningUnrealEngine/Niagara modules.md

 | System   | 👀     | 👀   | 👀🖊   |         |          |
 | Emitter  | 👀     | 👀   | 👀     | 👀🖊    |          |
 | Particle | 👀     | 👀   | 👀     | 👀      | 👀🖊     |

+If you need some piece of data that is accessible to all particles, then create it in `Emitter Spawn`.
+Kind of like `BeginPlay`.
+If you need to update that data over time, then do that in `Emitter Update`.
+Kind of like `EventTick`.
+`Particle Spawn` happens at the start of every particle's lifetime.
+Set initial state, position, velocity, size, etc.
+The various color fields are "tabs", e.g. the red is the render tab.
+The gray sets are called "modules".

 Modules are created using blueprint graph nodes.
 The operations performed by a module are defined using a visual node graph.